aerawave/Awv.Bots/README.md

 # Awv.Bots
 Bot source code

+Bot appsettings.json files have been omitted for what should be an obvious reason.

 # Awv.Bots.WoWItemGen

 This is the source code for the actively running bot that posts to the following: